 Goldendoodles have moderate activity levels and need to live with a family that gives them the outdoor time and exercise they need.
 As puppies, they need exercise sessions that are tailored to their growing bodies, so paying attention to their physical cues is important.
 Goldendoodle puppies are extremely trainable, and training should start as early as possible.
 It’s important to use positive reinforcement when training your puppy as these dogs do not respond well to aggressive training tactics.

 A Goldendoodle puppy can be headstrong and individualistic if its owners wait too long to begin training, so starting early is key to molding your puppy into a well-rounded adult dog.
 Group sessions and classes are also beneficial, provided that your puppy has received its shots and is old enough to have some immunity to potential illnesses.

 How Are Goldendoodles With Children?

 Goldendoodles have great temperament when dealing with children.
 They are gentle with babies and toddlers and tend to adjust their behavior accordingly.
 They’re very attuned to people and their needs, which is one of the reasons they make great therapy dogs as well.
-They can be energetic with larger children without becoming overbearing.
+They can have higher energy levels with larger children without becoming overbearing.
 Of course, training and socialization will have a lot of influence on your puppy’s personality.

-All in all, Goldendoodles make one of the best family dogs you could choose.
-They’re energetic, friendly, well-rounded and easy to socialize.
+All in all, Goldendoodles make one of the best family pets you could choose.
+They’re energetic, well-rounded, friendly dogs that are easy to socialize.
 They aren’t a loud breed and tend to be fast learners.
 If you’re looking to make a cuddly Goldendoodle puppy a part of your family, then contact Georgia Puppies Online to begin the process of puppy adoption today!